AhmedHamadaIT/AhmedHamadaIT/README.md

 ## 🚀 About Me

 I am a passionate Data Science Engineer with a Bachelor’s degree in Computer Science and Artificial Intelligence from Fayoum University (2020–2024).
 I specialize in machine learning, deep learning, NLP, and data analytics, leveraging these skills to build impactful solutions.
-I have experience in software engineering, test automation, and project management, with a strong foundation in Python, R, and JavaScript.
+I have experience in software engineering, and project management, with a strong foundation in Python, R , SQL.

 ---